 - 1. On June 1, 2017, the Commissioner issued a circular on the provisions for implementing a Solvency II-based regime.
 The provisions of the circular are mostly based on the quantitative tier of the related European directive, adjusted for the Israeli market. - 2.
 On July 7, 2019, the Company received the Commissioner's approval of the audit of the capital ratio report that it had submitted pursuant to the guidelines, and is therefore no longer subject to the old Capital Regulations concerning the "minimum capital required" and now fully follows a Solvency II-based economic solvency ratio regime. - 3.
 The directives of the Commissioner prescribe, inter alia, transitional provisions that allow the gradual deployment of the capital requirements, based on the stipulated principles. - 4.
 In accordance with the guidelines of the Commissioner from October 1, 2017, concerning a dividend distribution, an insurance company that distributes a dividend will deliver all of the following to the Commissioner, within 20 business days from the date of distribution: - An annual profit forecast for the two years following the dividend distribution date; - An updated debt servicing plan of the insurance company approved by the company's board of directors, as well as an updated debt servicing plan of the holding company that holds the insurance company that was approved by the board of directors of the holding company; - An updated capital management plan approved by the board of directors of the insurance company, which also includes extensive reference to meeting the Solvency Ratio target set by the board of directors over time; - A copy of the minutes of the discussion by the board of directors of the insurance company in which the distribution of the dividend was approved, together with the background material for the discussion. - 5.
+On November 21, 2023, the Company, in accordance with the Commissioner's directives, published the economic solvency ratio report for the June 30, 2023 on its website.

-According to the solvency ratio reports as at June 30, 2022 and December 31, 2021, the Company has surplus capital independent of the transitional provisions.
-Disclosure of the matter is provided in section 3 (Solvency-II-based economic solvency regime in insurance companies) of the Directors' Report.
+According to the solvency ratio reports as at June 30, 2023 and December 31, 2022, the Company has surplus capital independent of the transitional provisions.

-The calculation performed by the Company, as above, as of June 30, 2022 has not been audited and reviewed by the independent auditors of the Company.
-The calculation performed by the Company, as above, as of December 31, 2021 has been reviewed by the independent auditors of the Company in accordance with ISAE 3400 - The Examination of Prospective Financial Information.
-This standard applies to the review of the Solvency calculations and is not part of the auditing standards that apply to financial statements.
+The calculation performed by the Company, as above, as of June 30, 2023 has been reviewed by the independent auditors of the Company in accordance with the principles of ISAE 3000, Assurance engagements other than audits or reviews of historical financial information.
+The calculation performed by the Company, as above, as of December 31, 2022 has been audited by the independent auditors of the Company in accordance with ISAE 3400 - The Examination of Prospective Financial Information.
+These standards apply to the examination of the Solvency calculations and its review is not part of the auditing standards that apply to financial statements.